imclaren/blog/_posts/2014-07-14-8-practical-contracting-rules.md

 > "Markup and Document Exchange Protocol" or a "simple document to accompany initial drafts of agreement documents to establish ... preferred protocols."

 My clients are the best.
 Really.
 But that sounds awful.
 I mean really awful.
 Worse than doing my taxes awful.
-So instead, let's just invent eight practical rules for closing contracts:
+So instead, let's just invent eight practical steps for closing contracts:

 ###(1) The customer and the supplier meet in person
 Or at least via teleconference.
 To ensure ... or let's be realistic at least significantly increase the likelihood ... that we all ... at least broadly ... understand the scope of the services that will be provided by the supplier to the customer.